rubyconfig/config/README.md

 ## Accessing the Settings object

-After installing this plugin, the Settings object will be global available.
+After installing this plugin, the `Settings` object will be available globally.
 Entries are accessed via object member notation:

     Settings.my_config_entry